MerosCrypto/Meros/docs/RPC/Eventual/Usage.md

 - `transactions`
 - `network`

 The JSON-RPC 2.0 `method` field is constructed via prefixing each RPC method with its module's name plus an underscore, as so: `module_method`.
 Every JSON-RPC 2.0 `params` is an array.
+In order to specify an optional argument after an argument you want to omit, supply the default value for that argument.
 Bytes are sent, and received, in hexadecimal notation.